jbrubake/cubicle/README.md

 # Edit shared agent config
 $EDITOR share/AGENTS.md

+# Version it separately (requires creating share/ with --repo)
 git -C share commit -am "update guidance"

 # Create a new worktree for a task.
 Links into `share/` are automatically created